 What do I need for a sensory bin?

-Thanks to everyone who is joining us for the 10 Day Simple Sensory Bin Challenging starting on Monday!
+Thanks to everyone who is joining us for the 10 Day Simple Sensory Bin Challenge!
+If you haven't already signed up you can join in HERE.
 A few of you have been asking what you need for the challenge so here it is!
-If you’ve stumbled on this post and are not part of the challenge you can still sign up HERE (it’s free).
+If you've stumbled on this post and are not part of the challenge you can still sign up HERE (it's free) and you will get your first challenge tomorrow!

 I don't want you to be rushing out to the shops each day, or even rushing out today and spending a lot of money.
 The idea of the challenge is to use what you already have as much as possible and each day I'll offer different things you can substitute from around your home.
 The aim isn't for us to all have the exact same sensory bin, but to create a sensory bin that is fun without spending a fortune!